-BMGT 482 Business and Government
+BMGT 482 Business and Government (3)

-(3).
 Prerequisite: BMGT 110 (or at least two years of business and management experience).
 A study of the role of government in the modern economy and the intricate relationships between the public and private sectors in the domestic and global environments.
 Emphasis is on the regulatory and public policy dimensions of government intervention, the promotion of business, corporate responses to government action, and social responsibility and governance issues in the changing domestic and global marketplaces.
 Students may receive credit for only one of the following courses: BMGT 482 or TMGT 340.

-BMGT 495 Strategic Management (3).
-(Intended as a final, capstone course to be taken in a student's last 30 semester hours.)
+BMGT 495 Strategic Management (3)

+(Intended as a final, capstone course to be taken in a student's last 15 credits.)
 Prerequisites: BMGT 340 and 364 and MRKT 310.
-An overview of general management and the continuous, systematic process of managerial planning, including environmental scanning and the development of plans and strategies to gain competitive advantage.
-Tactical and strategic management issues are highlighted by means of case studies, projects, and discussion.
+A study of strategic management that integrates knowledge gained through previous coursework and experience and builds on that conceptual foundation through integrative analysis, practical application, and critical thinking.
+Emerging issues in business and management are considered.
+Focus is on the continuous, systematic process of managerial planning, including environmental scanning and the development of plans and strategies to gain competitive advantage.
+Case studies, projects, and discussion highlight tactical and strategic management issues.
 Access to spreadsheet software is recommended to analyze case studies and develop strategic planning information, charts, and graphs.
 Students may receive credit for only one of the following courses: BMGT 495, HMGT 430, MGMT 495, or TMGT 380.

-BMGT 496 Business Ethics (3).
+BMGT 496 Business Ethics (3)

 A study of the relationship of business ethics and social responsibility in both domestic and global settings.
 Ethical and moral considerations of corporate conduct, social responsibilities, policies, and strategies are explored.
 Emphasis is on the definition, scope, application, and analysis of ethical values as they relate to issues of public consequence in the context of the functional areas of business at both the domestic and global levels.